johsteffens/beth/doc/bcore/btcl.md

 BTCL is backward compatible to [BTML](btml.md).

 ## Constructive Language
 I use the term ***constructive language*** to specify a language specialized for object construction.
 It can be placed somewhere between mere markup and general purpose programming.
-It offers variables, operators and functions but offers limited interactivity.
-It it intended to represent a state rather than a process.
+It provides variables, operators and functions but only limited interactivity.
+It is intended to represent a state rather than a process.

 Specifically: